 What does Censys scan?

 This article applies to our legacy scanner, which provides data to our legacy Search product.
-Censys Search 2.0 is in beta and can be found at search.censys.io.
+Censys Search 2.0 can be found at search.censys.io.

 See an updated version of this article here.

 - HTTP.
 We scan TCP ports 80, 8080, and 8000 for HTTP hosts.
 On responsive hosts, we collect the root page and headers by issuing an HTTP 1.1

 - HTTPS.
 We scan TCP/443 and TCP/4443 and complete a full TLS handshake with responsive hosts.
 We offer the cipher suites advertised by Google Chrome.